One of the designer's impressions.

 While its past can be debated it's safe to say that the future of the bird-within-a-bird-within-a-bird is in America.
 Some chefs have taken the recipe and made it bigger by adding a small pig into the mix - it essentially swallows the Turducken and is then cooked.
 Others have tamed the monster and made it more elegant.
 The Quaduckant is the upscale version consisting of a quail stuffed in a duck stuffed in a pheasant.
 The fowl-based Frankenstein monster may be viewed as a symbol of American decadence, but its history suggests so much more, so eat up and know you're participating in a great tradition.

+Much like the Turducken, courses will have variations of the recipe that maybe bigger, longer, and stuffed with other ingredients that some will like better that others.
 Turkey Hill is stuffed with the all the variety and professional niceties you can ask for and reminds me of a slightly longer Scarboro Hills with less elevation, they are both more geared toward intermediate level players, and do a great job in that regard.
-I could sense the influence of John Houck in the design as I had some deja vu of Harry Myers/Towne Lake in places.
-Much like the Turducken and Turkey Hill, there will be variations of the recipe that maybe bigger, longer, and stuffed with other ingredients that some will like better that others.
-That said, I prefer playing more elevation and harder layouts in general.
-I would definitely recommend to anyone in the area looking for a great course to play.
+I could sense the influence of John Houck in the design as I had some deja vu of Harry Myers in places, but shorter.

 2 of 2 people found this review helpful.